 Qualified actuaries periodically value the USS scheme using the 'projected unit method', embracing a market value approach.
-The resulting levels of contribution take account of actuarial surpluses or deficits in each scheme.
+The resulting levels of contribution take account of actuarial surpluses or deficits in the scheme.
 The financial assumptions were derived from market conditions prevailing at the valuation date.
-The results of the latest actuarial valuations and the assumptions which have the most significant effect on the results of the latest valuations and the determination of the contribution levels are for the scheme shown in the following table.
+The results of the latest actuarial valuation and the assumption which have the most significant effect on the results.